feelware/vault/source-material/textbooks/data-computer-communications-william-stallings.md

 ##### Internet layer

-Needed when the source and destination are in **different networks** (like Host A and Host B, connected to Network 1 and 2 respectively).
+Needed when the source and destination are in **different networks** (like Host A and Host B, connected to subnetworks 1 and 2 respectively).
 Implemented in end-systems and routers.

 ##### Transport layer